leodeslf/leaf/src/content/notes/method/agile/xp/index.md

 Often called just Story, it describes **what the system needs to do** so we can plan our work out from it.
 It's written by the customer in a *non-technical language* with a *low level of detail* to then be used by the rest of the team to *create time estimates*.

+>Each story is a reminder opt have a conversation.
+(The Art of Agile Development)

 Stories are then broken down into **task cards** which are no longer written in the customer's language but in the *developer's language*, which is *technical and more detailed*.
 Developers will again estimate, this time, how much it will take to finish each task.

 Two key characteristics every User Story has: